 Part 3: The Role of Mindfulness in Adoption

-Even though I just completed a 4-part series called Parenting GPS, today I offer you the last part of a different series, a 3 part interview that was originally published in Foster Focus magazine.
+Here is the last part of a 3 part interview that was originally published in Foster Focus magazine.

 This interview, conducted by Addison Cooper of Adoption at the Movies, is of interest to anyone parenting via adoption of any sort — domestic, international, foster — or by donor sperm, egg or embryo.
-Our topic is mindfulness, which, as I talked about recently, is a supremely helpful tool for anyone parenting a child who has experienced a split between her biology (the DNA she’s born with) and her biography (the life that’s written by those we call family).
+Our topic is mindfulness, which, as I talked about recently, is a supremely helpful tool for anyone parenting a child who has experienced a split between her biology (nature) and her biography (nurture).

 Addison Cooper: You wrote that we honor the other parent’s role in adoption by not asking the child to choose or rank biology over biography or vice versa.
 People tend towards categorization and try to figure out where we fit in the pecking order of the world, what the different camps are in, for example, the “adoption triad.”
 That can hurt kids, though.
 How can we avoid doing that?

 Lori Holden: You’re right that we categorize.
 And the adoption triad isn’t really a triad.
 For example, you and I are both in the adoption world, but you’re in the social worker corner and I’m in the adoptive parent corner, and other people are in other corners, like birth parents or adoptees or activists or therapists.
 Then we have other delineations: international or domestic, private or foster, happy or “angry.”
 We are always looking for differences and similarities and aligning ourselves accordingly.